osilander/203.311/Week10/Week10.md

 To gain some initial insight we will consider the food dataset from the UK.
 This is shown below.

 <img src="graphics/meat-potatoes.png" width="400" title="That's a lotta potatoes N. Ireland"/><br>
-**Yummy**<br>
+**Yummy**<br><br>

+Our aim here is to find out which of these countries :grimacing: differ the most in their diets.
+But of course diets are not one food or two foods, they are combinations of all foods.
+So which of these differ the most in the combination of all these foods?

+We can already see that consumption of some types of foods differs more than others.
+For example, cereal consumption varies by about 5% between all countries.
+However, Welsh people drink more than 3.5 times as much alcohol than Irish people (*Northern Irish*).

+### Hold my beer - Increasing Sample Size
-We will be using several new methods for data visalisation.
-Some of them are more intuitive than others.
-To help you gain some intuition, we will begin with a cocktail dataset and a tutorial derived from [here](https://juliasilge.com/blog/cocktail-recipes-umap/ "Cocktails how are they different") and [here](https://github.com/rfordatascience/tidytuesday/blob/master/data/2020/2020-05-26/readme.md "Cocktails lots of data").
+We will move on to a cocktail dataset and a tutorial derived from [here](https://juliasilge.com/blog/cocktail-recipes-umap/ "Cocktails how are they different") and [here](https://github.com/rfordatascience/tidytuesday/blob/master/data/2020/2020-05-26/readme.md "Cocktails lots of data").

+**At this point, open your `RStudio` console**.

+First, download the data from [here](data/all_cocktails.tab).
+If you have forgotten how to do that, ask your neighbour.

 ### RNA-seq